NourozR/Stock-Price-Prediction-LSTM/README.md

 The training and testing RMSE are: 1.24 and 1.37 respectively which is pretty good to predict future values of stock.

-Stock price of last day of dataset was 160.4879 and using this model and price of next day is predicted as 160.9240.
+Stock price of last day of dataset was 160.4879 and using this model and price of next day is predicted as 160.9240 - which was 159.8325 on 14th August 2017.
 However, future values for any time period can be predicted using this model.